Financial advisor cost

 How Much Should You Pay for a Financial Advisor?

-Most financial advisors charge through one of five models: AUM fees, flat annual fees, hourly fees, project fees, or commissions.
+Most financial advisors charge through one of five models: AUM fees, flat fees, hourly fees, project fees, or commissions.
 The best model depends on whether you want only investment management or broader planning across taxes, retirement, cash flow, and estate decisions.

 Compare models